kamir/avro-evo-check/README.md

 # avro-evo-check
-__Avro-evo-check__ is a tool to verify the compatibility of Avro-schema.
+__Avro-evo-check__ is a tool to verify the compatibility of Avro-schema files (up to three).

-Simply test, if three Avro schema files are write-read compatible each other.
+Simply test, if three Avro schema files are write-read compatible each other in one command:

 > __aec.sh__ ascvFile1 ascvFile2 ascvFile3